L-1B Intracompany Transferee Specialized Knowledge

 - Have a U.S. work force of at least 1,000 employees.

+The approval of a blanket L petition does not guarantee that an employee will be granted L-1B classification.
+It does, however, provide the employer with the flexibility to transfer eligible employees to the United States without having to file an individual petition with USCIS.
 In order to qualify under the blanket petitioning process, the employee having specialized knowledge must also be a professional.
 See 8 CFR 214.2(l)(1)(ii)(E).

 Where an L-1 visa is required

-In most cases, once the blanket petition has been approved, the employer need only complete a Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, and send it to the employee along with a copy of the blanket petition Approval Notice and other required evidence, so that the employee may present it to a consular officer in connection with an application for an L-1 visa.
+In most cases, once the blanket petition has been approved, the employer need only complete a Form I-129S, Nonimmigrant Petition Based on Blanket L Petition, and send it to the employee along with a copy of the blanket petition Approval Notice and other required evidence, so that the employee may present it to a U.S. consular officer in connection with an application for an L-1 visa.

 Canadians with an approved blanket petition seeking L-1 classification

 Canadian citizens, who are exempt from the L-1 visa requirement, may present the completed Form I-129S and supporting documentation to a U.S. Customs and Border Protection (CBP) Officer at certain POEs on the United States-Canada land border or at a United States pre-clearance/pre-flight inspection station in Canada, in connection with an application for admission to the United States in L-1 status.

 Please refer to CBP’s website for additional information and/or requirements for applying for admission into the United States.